-As I told earlier Goldfish plants do not like wet soil rather they prefer it to be moist.
-So you can mist the plant daily twice at the time of summer or you can keep track of the soil getting dry then you can moist the soil again.
+As I said earlier, Goldfish plants do not like wet soil; rather they prefer it to be moist.
+So you can mist the plant daily twice at the time of summer, or you can keep track of the soil getting dry then you can moist the soil again.

 Misting can also give you more beautiful flowers.
 Excessive watering can result in falling of the leaves of your plant.
-Though you can use the self-watering planters for controlled use.
+Though you can use the self-watering planters for controlled use of water.

-In the fall and winter, you can fertilize them monthly.
+In fall and winter, you can fertilize them monthly.

 Trimming and repotting the plant: